Cozy-Games/CozyGamesAPI/README.md

 ImmutableMap: The map base that contains unchangeable variables and methods.
 Map: For each mini-game map.
 (Relative position)
+LocalMap: The map instance in the mini game plugin.
+GlobalMap: The map type that is accessible from anywhere.

+ImmutableArena: The arena base that contains unchangeable variables and methods.
 Arena: A loaded map.
 (Actual locations)
+LocalArena: The arena instance in the mini game plugin.
+GlobalArena: The arena type that is accessible from anywhere.

 Session: A running game in an arena.
 (Arena with group instance)
 ```